nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_3/Lesson_1/readme.md

             <p>To ensure that data are interoperable for those in your community:</p>
             <ul>
                 <li>Report the data in community standard format.</li>
-                <li>Use existing standardized metadata if available to minimize “lost in translation” issues and support machine-readability.</li>
+                <li>Use existing standardized metadata if available to minimize "lost in translation" issues and support machine-readability.</li>
                 <li>The use of controlled terminologies, vocabularies, and ontologies is necessary to support interoperability, but may not yet be available in all research fields.</li>
             </ul>
         </td>